Netflix/Raigad/README.md

 Elasticsearch is open source, distributed, real-time search and analytics engine: https://www.elastic.co/products/elasticsearch/

-The name 'Raigad' refers to the name of an Indian fort in state of Maharashtra.
+The name "Raigad" refers to the name of an Indian fort in state of Maharashtra.

 Raigad is actively developed and used at Netflix.